Professional Summary

 Passionate researcher exploring innovations in healthcare delivery and the human experience through an interdisciplinary lens.
 Experienced in bridging academic and healthcare institutions to illuminate patient work required for chronic illness management.
 Skilled at qualitative methods that give voice to patient experiences and inform improvements in access to quality care.

-School for the Future of Innovation in Society - Graduate Student Researcher | August 2015 – Present Arizona State University, Tempe, Arizona
+School for the Future of Innovation in Society - Graduate Student Researcher | August 2015 – May 2024

 • Developed and carried out studies using qualitative methods such as interviews, focus groups, and observational studies on topics related to health information technology, chronic illness management, patient experiences, and improving access to care